cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 These examples are distillations of an essential yet informal value of Decred holders, skin-in-the-game.
 This paper studies this aggregate behaviour driven by individual skin-in-the-game for all four user categories.
 It aims to describe how the Decred blockchain has performed as a whole over time.

 ## TL; DR
 - Growth metrics of **DCR Hodlers** has been relatively sluggish compared to Bitcoin at the same age and especially with respect to the strong ledger assurances provided by Decred.
-Decred has security finality guarantees orders of magnitude higher than it's current transactional throughput and has shown impressive resilience against re-organisations.
+Decred has security finality guarantees orders of magnitude higher than it's current transaction throughput and has shown impressive resilience against re-organisations.

 - **Miners** have likely experienced challenging financial conditions through 2018 to 2019 after ASICs launched at the peak of the bull market.
 Early signs of difficulty ribbon recovery and block subsidy models suggest strong fundamental support exists below current DCR pricing.
 It is expected that miners deploying additional or next generation ASIC technology will require a sustained increase to the DCR/USD price to justify the investment.